 I. Went to get them flowers from the same shop I first went to at age 20.
 It was closed.
 Where flowers once bloomed a new seed has taken root; green and red and metallic.
-Across the way, buckets, withered roses and too much plastic are set against a gate.
-Today, my third visit in 10 years, on this birthday that’s a multiple of 5, I come to get them flowers.
+Across the way were buckets, withered roses and too much plastic set against a gate.
+This was my third visit in 10 years; on this birthday that’s a multiple of 5.
+I came to get them flowers.
 Yet it is only today that I learn of his name, Kuria, and his 18-year flower trade.
 But it is also today that I decide I won’t return, they deserve better.
 Later I learn that today is also the day I lay flowers on only one grave.

 II.
-Green socks, trembling floor and with 30mins on the clock, I told a man from Netherlands that it would be my birthday in a half hour’s time.
-This man, standing in the air hostess pocket at the back of the plane stretching his feet, would join a growing nation of informed strangers on this journey towards 30.
+Green socks, trembling floor and with 30mins on the clock, I told a Dutch man that it would be my birthday in a half hour’s time.
+This man, standing in the air hostess’ resting area at the back of the plane stretching his legs, would join a growing nation of informed strangers on this journey towards 30.
 Announcing it, announcing myself as important; here.
 Everything from dark skin to hair climbing to the skies, tumbling about my shoulders is shouting.
 I am shouting, all together occupying space.
 I am here, here, here.
 Now, what of it?

 III.
 After late lunch and dancing with family and friends I can finally stare directly at 30.
 I wore my favourite shirt, strung Maasai jewelry into my hair and put on three badges for each decade seen; their messages, “dream like a poet”, ” all you need is books” and a wonder woman button nourished my soul.
 Startling to see myself living life on my own terms, wonderful to feel and be loved for it.